Microbubble formation using the RayDrop

-Microbubbles were generated using the Secoya RayDrop double emulsion, a capillary based microfluidic device equipped with a 3D printed injection nozzle in combination with pressure-based flow controllers.
-We investigated how parameters such as the geometry of the nozzle and the continuous-phase flow rate affects the microbubble formation process.
+Microbubbles were generated using the RayDrop Double Emulsion developed and manufactured by Secoya, a capillary-based microfluidic device equipped with a 3D printed injection nozzle in combination with pressure-based flow controllers.
+We investigated how parameters, such as the geometry of the nozzle and the continuous-phase flow rate, affect the microbubble formation process.

 The formation of air bubbles in a liquid appears very similar to the formation of liquid or oil droplets.
 It begins with an elongation of the flowing material (oil, water or air), and eventually a thinning and pinch-off of the “neck” connecting the droplet or bubble to the flowing material.
 That pinch-off then allows the droplet or bubble to collapse into a spherical shape.

-Three different geometries were used in this note (Figure 2) to assess the advantages of using double emulsion for accurate bubble size control.
+Three different geometries were used in this note (Figure 2) to assess the advantages of using double emulsion Raydrop (Secoya Technologies) for accurate microbubble size control.

 - a = 30 µm